Past the point of no return

 There is a paradox at the heart of Andrew Lloyd Webber’s empire that Joel Schumacher’s 2004 Phantom of the Opera makes impossible to ignore: everything that made the stage show a phenomenon is precisely what makes the movie unnecessary.
 The spectacle of Phantom on Broadway — the chandelier crashing, the boat gliding through candlelit mist, a body swinging from the catwalk — is staggering because human beings are pulling it off live, eight shows a week, in real time, before our very eyes.
 Translate that to cinema, where spaceships can dogfight… and ocean liners can split in half… and dinosaurs can eat lawyers, and suddenly a guy in a rowboat surrounded by fog machines doesn’t hit quite the same way.
 Any adaptation of a Webber show will be hindered as such; ironically, their spectacle-forward presentation makes them less likely to translate to screen

 And yet.
 That organ riff kicks in, those big, churning, Bach-esque chords that must have been recorded on an actual pipe organ, perhaps in a cathedral, and something in my chest responds whether I want it to or not.
 Webber’s melodies are unkillable.
 He exerts.
 You can dismiss his shows as gaudy, shameless and slightly inhuman without crossing over into charming camp, and plenty of people do.
-But the tunes knock you on your butt.
+But something in his tunes and stories knocks you on your butt.

 This adaptation is pretty illegible and incoherent, to be frank.
 It’s not doing the source material (or the source’s source material, a much-adapted 1910 novel by Gaston Leroux) many favors.
-This Phantom (Gerard Butler) is a handsome but disfigured musical genius who lives in the lake beneath the Paris Opera House (which really exists, though not in any way it could be inhabited).
+This Phantom (Gerard Butler) is a handsome but disfigured musical genius who lives in the lake beneath the Paris Opera House (which really exists, though not this attractively).
 He manipulates the theater’s owners to follow his whims, and he grooms the ingenue Christine (Emmy Rossum), an orphan who also lives in the opera house, to be a star.
 When Christine reconnects with her childhood sweetheart Raoul (Patrick Wilson), now a wealthy patron, a love triangle between the phantom, Christine, and Raoul rots into coercion and violence.
-The story shares DNA with Beauty and the Beast and The Hunchback of Notre Dame, a part of that noble tradition of French stories about ugly dudes pining from the shadows for beautiful maidens.
+The story shares DNA with Beauty and the Beast and The Hunchback of Notre Dame, a part of that noble tradition of French stories about ugly dudes pining from the shadows for beautiful maidens, flawed even as they perceive real problems in society.

-But Phantom of the Opera, at least in this screenplay, only scratches at the contradictions lying within those themes rather than fully digging at them.
-This version, which exists more as a romantic melodrama with some murders than a romantic horror the word “phantom” suggests, delivers a glancing blow of a conundrum about where Christine’s heart lies: with the dangerous, passionate outcast or the dashing nobleman.
-It never really earns the chemistry or tension required to make the triangle land; the Phantom is just too cartoonish and misanthropic, the connection a flat, fairy tale romance without pulse.
+But Phantom of the Opera, at least in this screenplay, only scratches at the contradictions lying within those themes rather than fully unspooling them.
+This version, which exists more as a romantic melodrama with some murders than a romantic horror the word “phantom” suggests, is just a mess of underdeveloped characters and dialogue, leaving little interest about where Christine’s heart lies: with the dangerous, passionate outcast, or the dashing nobleman.
+It never really earns the chemistry or tension required to make the love triangle land, to tear our hearts in half: the Phantom is just too cartoonish and misanthropic, Christine too flat, Raoul too bland.
+Their connections are flat, fairy tale romances without pulse.
 You have to bring your own subtext if you want much to chew on.

 Schumacher reportedly wanted a “rock and roll guy” for the Phantom regardless of vocal ability, and that’s how you end up with handsome Butler wearing a quarter-face mask and straining through songs written for Michael Crawford’s operatic tenor.
 The unmasking itself, one of cinema’s all-time great images in the 1925 Lon Chaney version, is a total non-event here.
 By the time we get a full prosthetic reveal late in the film, it amounts to some scarring on a conventionally attractive man.
 Who could love a monster such as Gerard Butler?
 Rossum, to her credit, brings adorable, wide-eyed sincerity to a role that doesn’t have much psychological depth, though the fact that she was seventeen during filming adds an uncomfortable layer to the romantic material that’s ripe with lust.